nobu-g/cohesion-analysis/README.md

 ```

-The output is in the KNP format, which looks like the following:
+The output of `predict.py` is in the KNP format, which looks like the following:

 ```
 # S-ID:0-1 KNP:5.0-25425d33 DATE:2024/05/05 SCORE:59.00000